RedHatProductSecurity/component-registry/docs/developer_guide.md

 environment's `venv/bin/activate` script.

-In order for the environment variables to be passed into the celery pods started by podman-compose you'll also have to add them to a .env file eg.
+In order for the environment variables to be passed into the celery pods started by podman-compose you'll also have to add them to a .env file e.g.:
 ```bash
 CORGI_APP_STREAMS_LIFE_CYCLE_URL=<value>
 CORGI_BREW_DOWNLOAD_ROOT_URL=<value>